phillips0616/phillips0616.github.io/index.md

 If a valid path between two configurations is found, smoothing that path could be useful.
 Smoothing can cut down on the intermediate positions the robot will take between the two configurations, and cut down on the overall distance travelled.

 I implemented a greedy smoothing strategy.
 It works by trying to connect the initial node directly to the goal node with a collision free path.
-If that connection fails it moves up a node until either it finds a connection that isn't immediately prior to the goal node and can connects to it, or doesn't find any new connections.
+If that connection fails it moves up a node until either it finds a connection that isn't immediately prior to the goal node and can connect to it, or doesn't find any new connections.
 If it finds a new connection it restarts the process using the node it found in the previous sweep as the new goal node.
 If no new connections were found it moves the goal node to the node prior to it and restarts the process.

-Once that smoothing process has completed I search the graph again, any improvements would be reflected in the new search, otherwise I would receive the same path.
+Once that smoothing process has completed I search the graph again, any improvements will be reflected in the new search, otherwise I would receive the same path.
 Below is pseudocode that reflects the process described above.
 I didn't include snippets directly from my project code because the process is clouded by naming conventions and method parameters.

 ```python
 def smooth_path(path):